Skip to Main Content

 With the leaks plugged, you’ll need to remove old insulation from your crawl space.
 This insulation may have been damaged after long-term exposure to water and could be releasing allergens into your home.

-• Replace with new insulation
+• Install new insulation

-Insulate your pipes (and avoid your outlets) – As you install your insulation, be sure to tuck in your pipes.
-By protecting your pipes from the cold, you’ll be preventing future bursts and leaks.
+Once you’ve removed your old insulation, you’ll need to choose a new one.
+Talk to your contractor about the kinds of insulation you have available, but try to find a waterproof type.
+Insulate the pipes, avoiding the outlets.
+By protecting pipes from the cold, you prevent future bursts and leaks.
 In a similar vein, be sure to avoid insulating electrical circuits or outlets.
-Insulation is flammable, and the last thing you want to do is go from a leaky crawl space to a crawl space that’s on fire.
+Insulation is flammable, and the last thing you want to do is go from a leaky crawl space to an electrical hazard.

 • Consider additional waterproofing solutions